PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 If everything worked, you can unplug the keyboard and monitor from the RockPro64.
 Congratulations: you now have a headless server.

+To access it from another computer on your network, you'll need to *port forward* to it from your router.
+This process is different for each router, but for mine (an Asus) it goes like this:
+1. Log into the dashboard, which for me just means going to a web browser and typing in http://192.168.10.1/ (the IP address of my router).
+2. Advanced Settings / WAN / Port Forwarding
+3. Click *Add Profile*
+4. Add a *Service Name* for reference, like "ServerPort22".
+5. Set *Protocol* to TCP.
+6. Set *External Port* to 22.
+7. Then select the *Internal IP address* of your server.
+8. Then click *Ok* and you're done.

 ## Step 4.
 Verify it works

-"Daddy, what are clouds made of?"

-"Linux servers, mostly."

 ## Step 5.
-Format External Drive(s) and Set Up RAID1
+Mount External Drive(s) and Set Up RAID1
 *Allocate 30 minutes*

-RAID (Redundant Array of Inexpensive Disks) is a way of duplicating your data to protect against hardware failure; if one of your drives fail, you have a second that's an exact copy.
+RAID (Redundant Array of Inexpensive Disks) is a way of duplicating your data to protect against hardware failure; if one of your drives fails, you have a second that's an exact copy.
+Since we're ditching Google and its convenient backup systems, that means we need to make our own backups.
+Skipping the middle (wo)man means you're THE (WO)MAN.
+It's all on you.

-SSH into your server.
+SSH into your server as user "bob".

 See all drives connected to your RockPro64:
 `lsblk`

-Your SSDs will likely show up as /dev/sda and /dev/sdb.
+Your SSDs will show up as /dev/sda and /dev/sdb, or something similar.
 This guide will continue under that assumption, but if you happen to have different disk names then use those instead.

 Let's start with mounting and formatting the first disk:
 `sudo fdisk /dev/sda`

 Type "n" to create a new partition then select all the defaults.

 Type "t" to select the partition type.
-We want to use "Linux RAID" or "Linux RAID autodetect" (whichever comes up for your particular drive).
-These may be listed with an identifier like "fd" or "29".
+We want to use *Linux RAID* or *Linux RAID autodetect* (whichever comes up for your particular drive).
+These may be listed with an identifier like *fd* or *29*.
 You'll type that identifier into your command line prompt.

 Type "w" to write the changes to the disk.